em-an-en/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions adds execute permissions to all subdirectories of the current directory for the owner, the group owner and all other users but the regular files should remain unchanged
-12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory 13-change_group changes group owner to school for the file hello
+12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory 13-change_group changes group owner to school for the file hello 100-change_owner_and_group changes the owner to vincent and the group owner to staff for all the files and directories in the wd